Fresh child abuse charges for Orkopoulos - Shepparton News

 Fresh child abuse charges for OrkopoulosBy AAP Newswire

-Disgraced former NSW Labor minister and convicted sex offender Milton Orkopoulos has been charged with more than a dozen alleged sexual assault offences in the 1990s.
+Disgraced former NSW Labor minister and convicted sex offender Milton Orkopoulos has been charged with more than a dozen fresh sexual assault offences spanning the 1990s.

-The 62-year-old was arrested by detectives from Lake Macquarie at Silverwater correctional facility on Monday morning, a NSW Police spokeswoman told AAP.
+The 62-year-old was arrested by Lake Macquarie detectives at Silverwater correctional facility on Monday morning.

-Police allege Orkopoulos sexually and indecently assaulted two juvenile boys known to him on separate occasions in the 1990s at locations in Lake Macquarie and on the NSW mid-north coast.
+Police allege Orkopoulos sexually and indecently assaulted two boys known to him on separate occasions in the 1990s in Lake Macquarie and on the NSW mid-north coast.

-Orkopoulos has been charged with 15 offences including aggravated indecent assault with person under 16 years of age, committing an act of indecency with person under 16 years, aggravated sexual assault and causing a child aged under 14 to participate in child prostitution.
+Orkopoulos has been charged with 15 offences including aggravated indecent assault of a person under 16 years of age, committing an act of indecency with a person under 16 years, aggravated sexual assault and causing a child aged under 14 to participate in child prostitution.

 He was refused bail to appear at Newcastle Local Court via audio-visual link on Tuesday.